enp1s0/pytorch-dgemm-interception-test/README.md

 # DGEMM interception test

 > **Note**
-> Make sure that PyTorch is built with a BLAS implementation for the CPU.
+> Make sure that PyTorch is built with some BLAS implementation for CPU.

 ## Build
 ```bash